oliviervroom/realestate_predictor/README.md

 5. Run the Flask app:
 `python3 app.py`
+Now the sale price prediction model should be up and running.

 # Start front-end
 > The following steps require [NodeJS](https://nodejs.org/en/) to be installed on your system, so please